“What if I told you that 80% of Guitarists are trying to learn Jazz Improvisation

 “At the moment jazz guitar improvisation to me is like when you start a drawing or a painting – I have a big blank canvas and I just don’t know where to start!“

 These are the kinds of questions I get all the time about learning jazz improvisation on guitar.

 If you’re asking these questions, you’re trying to learn improvisation completely the wrong way.

 Although well intentioned, too many jazz guitar teachers mislead students when it comes to learning improvisation.

-Too much emphasis is placed on scales, modes, arpeggios, and theory.
+Too much emphasis is placed on scales, modes, boring exercises, and theory.
 ‘Use a Dorian mode for a iim7 chord’.
-“Use a Dmaj7 arpeggio to highlight chord tones”.
+“Then use a mixolydian scale for the V7 chord”.
 “Apply a melodic minor scale for the Im7 chord of a minor ii – V – i…”.
 On and on it goes.